jonstewart/Sifter/README.md

 ----------
 After the indexing process has completed, clustering can be initiated.
 Clustering uses the index as its only source of input, so this can be accomplished on a machine that does not have the evidence file(s).

-Before starting the clustering process, optimize the map and clustering process by adjusting configuration settings in the sifter_props.xml file in the Sifter program directory.
+Before starting the clustering process, optimize the map and process by adjusting configuration settings in the sifter_props.xml file in the Sifter program directory.
 Because the clustering properties (i.e. parameters) are numerous, complex, and important, we will direct the reader to the end of the manual, where all configurable properties and recommended values are explained.
 The user should be advised that these settings GREATLY impact the quality of the resultant map.
 Training and experience will likely be needed to maximize map quality.

 To generate the Kohonen SOM (cluster map), run this command from the command-line:

 	C:\Sifter>.\make_som.bat IndexDirectory

 This command reads data from the index and represents each file and unallocated cluster by a 'feature vector,' where the dimensions are terms in the lexicon and the dimension values are binary, indicating whether the file or unallocated cluster contained the term.
 Each binary feature vector is cycled through a randomly initialized and constantly improved Self-Organizing Map (SOM, also known as a [Kohonen Map](https://en.wikipedia.org/wiki/Self-organizing_map)), which gradually "learns" and places thematically related files and unallocated clusters into nearby cells in a two-dimensional grid.
 Processing efficiency is greatly improved by using the Scalable SOM algorithm created by [Roussinov and Chen](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.42.2569) (1998), instead of the traditional Kohonen SOM algorithm.
-This is described further later in this manual.
+This is described more later in this manual.

 The clustering process also generates output to give the user an idea of how far along it is in processing.
 Sifter prints to console how many cycles have been processed and how many iterations have been completed.
 A single cycle is complete when a single 'document' has been introduced to all cells in the map.
-An iteration is complete when all the cycles have occurred once—that is, all document feature vectors have been introduced to the map for learning once.
+An iteration is complete when all the cycles have occurred once—that is, all document feature vectors have been introduced to the map for learning one time.
 Please note, the number of cycles will be less than the number of FilesRead from the indexing procedure, because not all 'documents' can be represented by the feature vector selected.
 That is, these 'documents' do not contain any of the terms selected for the feature vector.
 These documents are 'outlier docs,' which are explained further below.

 At the end, Sifter will print output like this to the console: